theRealAph/ScopeLocals/README.md

 ### Migrating to scoped values

-scoped values are likely to be useful and preferable in many scenarios where thread-local variables are used today.
+Scoped values are likely to be useful and preferable in many scenarios where thread-local variables are used today.
 Beyond serving as hidden method arguments, scoped values may assist with:

 - *Re-entrant code* — Sometimes it is desirable to detect recursion, perhaps because a framework is not re-entrant or because recursion must be limited in some way. a scoped value provides a way to do this: Set it up as usual, with `ScopedValue.where(...)` and `run(...)`, and then deep in the call stack, call `ScopedValue.isBound()` to check if it has a binding for the current thread.
 More elaborately, the scoped value can model a recursion counter by being repeatedly rebound.